Elaborating the word problem for free idempotent-generated semigroups over the full transformation monoid: Preliminaries

-Now, let us make a bit more explicit the process of computing $(Ht,\mathbf{x},\mathbf{y})\theta$, where $H$ is a subgroup of $G_1$ and $t\in G_1$.
+Now, let us take a slightly more detailed look at the process of computing $(Ht,\mathbf{x},\mathbf{y})\theta$, where $H$ is a subgroup of $G_1$ and $t\in G_1$.
 We do this to make it abundantly clear that this process entirely relies on the knowledge of vertex groups of the contact graphs, along with the information about their connected components and the choice of coset representatives arising from walks within these components.
 We remind, once again, that the result is either the empty set or a coset of a subgroup of $G_m$.

 We define two sequences of subgroups $H_k,L_k$ of $G_k$, and two sequences of elements $t_k,z_k\in G_k$, $1\leq k\leq m$, in a recursive fashion (more precisely, at some point, some of the sets $H_k$ may become empty, at which point all further $L_k$ are also empty, and the definitions of $t_k,z_k$ become irrelevant).
-First we set $H_1=H$ and $t_1=t$, and then, assuming $H_k$ and $t_k$ have already been defined,
+First we set $H_1=H$ and $t_1=t$, and then, assuming $H_k$ and $t_k$ have already been defined, let

 where $\rho_k$ is either $W_{(\lambda_k,i_{k+1})}(g_k,h_k)$, the coset of the vertex group, or the empty relation (depending whether a walk $(\lambda_k,i_{k+1})\leadsto(\mu_k,j_{k+1})$ exists or not).
 As already remarked (and shown in \cite[Theorem 3.8]{Do2}), the last of these recurrences makes sense because its right hand side is the second projection of the intersection of cosets